 Nightlife in Saigon is thriving and one of the things to do in Saigon is enjoying its amazing bar scene.
-I arrived there quite late, as my flight from Da Nang had been delayed, and I was positively surprised to find that most restaurants were still open, and that literally everyone was out drinking and partying.
+I arrived in Saigon there quite late, as my flight from Da Nang had been delayed, and I was positively surprised to find that most restaurants were still open, and that literally everyone was out drinking and partying.

 If seeing the city from above is what to do in Saigon, a great choice for a drink is a rooftop bar.
-For an early start and a great view of the city, head to Saigon Saigon Rooftop bar.
+For an early start and a great view of the city, head to Saigon Rooftop bar.
 Rex Hotel Rooftop bar, on the other hand, is only located on the 5th floor, but the views of the People’s Committee Hall and Saigon Opera House are stunning.

 Eon 51 Heli Bar is located on the 51st floor of Bixteco Financial Tower.
 The highlight of the place – other than the views, that is! – is the live music.

 Among Saigon’s best bars, there are Chill Skybar, which is located on the 25th floor of the AB tower.
 It is the kind of place that has a strict dress code, but the selection of cocktails, the good music and the breathtaking view make it all worth it.
 It’s easy to see why it is considered one of the prominent Ho Chi Minh City attractions.

 One of the top things to do in Ho Chi Minh is having a drink with a view – photo courtesy of Accor Hotels

 Visit the Cu Chi Tunnels